SymfonyCasts/solid/sfcasts/dip.md

 and throw an exception.

-If you think about the single responsibility principle, you could argue that this class already has two responsibilities: the low-level regular expression logic that looks for the spam words and a higher level business logic that decides that two spam words is the limit much
+If you think about the single responsibility principle, you could argue that this class *already* has two responsibilities: the low-level regular expression logic that looks for the spam words and a higher level business logic that decides that two spam words is the limit.

 ## Splitting the Class

 Let's pretend that we *do* think that these are two different responsibilities.
-And so we want to split this class into two pieces.
+And so, we decide to split this class into two pieces.
 In the `Service/` directory, create a new class called `RegexSpamWordHelper`.
-Let's see: move the private `spamWords()` method to the new class... and then create a new public function called `getMatchedSpamWords()` where we pass it a `string $content` and returns an array of the matched spam words.
+Let's see: move the private `spamWords()` method to the new class... and then create a new public function called `getMatchedSpamWords()` where we pass it the `string $content` and return an array of the matched spam words.

-Next, let's move the regex logic itself into this class.
-Copy the entire content of the existing method, but leave it - then paste.
-And... we don't need `$comment->getContent()` anymore: it's just called `$content`.
-The 0 index of `$badWordsOnComment` will contain the matches, so we can do has just return that.
+Next, move the regex logic itself into the class.
+Copy the entire contents of the existing method.... but leave it... then paste.
+Let's see... we don't need `$comment->getContent()` anymore.... it's just called `$content`... and the 0 index of `$badWordsOnComment` will contain the matches, so we can return that.

 Beautiful!
-Now that we have this class all set up, we can inject it into `CommentSpamManager`.
+Now that this class is ready, let's inject it into `CommentSpamManager`.
 Add public function `__construct()` with `RegexSpamWordHelper` `$spamWordHelper`.
-I'll press Alt + Enter and select to "Initialize properties" to create that property and set it.
-Below, now will now have `$badWordsOnComment = $this->spamWordHelper->getMatchedSpamWords()` and pass that `$content` from above.
+I'll press Alt + Enter and select "Initialize properties" to create that property and set it.
+Below, now we can say `$badWordsOnComment = $this->spamWordHelper->getMatchedSpamWords()` and pass that `$content` from above.
 We don't need any of the logic in the middle anymore.
-Finally, `$badWordsOnComment` will contain the array of matches so we don't need to use the 0 index anymore: just count that entire variable.
+Finally, `$badWordsOnComment` will contain the array of matches, so we don't need to use the 0 index anymore: just count that entire variable.

 Done!

 ## High Level and Low Level Modules

-At this point, we've separated the high level business logic - deciding how many spam words should cause a comment to be marked as spam - from the low level *details*: matching and finding the spam words.
-The dependency and version principle doesn't necessarily tell us whether or not we should split the original logic into two classes like we just did.
+At this point, we've separated the high-level business logic - deciding how many spam words should cause a comment to be marked as spam - from the low level *details*: matching and finding the spam words.
+The dependency inversion principle doesn't necessarily tell us whether or not we should split the original logic into two classes like we just did.
 That's probably more the concern of the single responsibility principle.

-But DIP *does* teach us to think about our code in terms of high level modules (or classes) like `CommentSpamManager` - that depend on low level modules (or classes) like `RegexSpamWordHelper`.
-And it gives us some concrete rules about *how* this relationship should be handled.
+But DIP *does* teach us to think about our code in terms of "high-level" modules (or classes) like `CommentSpamManager` - that depend on "low level" modules (or classes) like `RegexSpamWordHelper`.
+And it gives us concrete rules about *how* this relationship should be handled.

-Next, let's refactor the relationship between these two classes to be dependency inversion principal compliant.
+Next, let's refactor the relationship between these two classes to be dependency inversion principle compliant.
 We'll see, in real terms, *exactly* what changes each of the two parts of this principle want us to make.